 Just the Goods does not use artificial preservatives, so products are handmade on demand.
 As such, most orders are processed within 5 – 10 business days.
 There are times when I can mail your order on the same day and I will always do that where possible.
 At other times, however, when order volume is so high that hand-making and shipping times can be delayed.
 This typically happens in November/December, after I’ve returned from a temporary lab closure, or if there has been an unusually high volume of orders for any other reason.
 Information about temporary lab closures can always be found on the front page of this website.
-Please know that I’m always working as quickly as possible — I am the only person making and shipping products, while also answering your questions via email :)
+Please know that I’m always working as quickly as possible making products while also answering questions via email and managing behind-the-scenes administration while another person is working hard on shipping.

 Just the Goods’ charges the real cost of shipping only and never attempts to profit from shipping by adding a handling fee.
 Reused shipping materials are used whenever possible to help maintain honest low pricing.
 Automated notifications are sent directly from my website when e-postage for your parcel has been purchased and it is ready to be shipped.